rixiobarrios/express-tdd/readme.md

 ### Writing Our First Test

 Open the file `candies.test.js`.
-We now need to require some dependencies at the top of this file...
+We now need to require some dependencies at the top of this file:

 ```js
 const should = require('chai').should()